 This is the first cycle of sleep.
 It has 3 stages.
 Dreams may occur at this cycle of sleep, but they are not remembered.

-c.
-Stage III – This stage of NREM sleep is called delta sleep.
-This is deep sleep.
+This stage of NREM sleep is called delta sleep.
+It is deep sleep.
 Breathing and heart rate reach to their lowest levels.
 And because the muscles are so much relaxed at this stage, it is difficult to wake the person.
 This stage of sleep is very important because it is a restorative sleep.
 It helps the body repair itself.
 It also helps in thinking and creativity, as well as in memory.

 2. The Rapid Eye Movement (REM):